-Practice seeks and acts on feedback from its patients, the public and staff with the quality of service provided.
+Practice seeks and acts on feedback from its patients, the public and staff

+The practice had systems in place to seek and act upon feedback from patients using the service and staff, including carrying out annual surveys.
+The most recent patient survey in 2014 showed a high level of satisfaction with the quality of service provided.
 The practice gave patients the opportunity to complete the NHS family and friends test, which is a national programme to allow patients to provide feedback on the services provided.